|

 owning class to the currently selected output channels.

-Instrument your code by placing print
+Instrument your code by placing print method calls

 as needed to display static messages, variable values, etc.